juancamilog/calibrate_imu/README.md

 ``` -->

 If you have any questions or comments, please shoot me at email at gamboa at cim dot mcgill dot ca

+# Limitations
+This branch does not save the resulting configuration, it is only printed to the terminal, you will need to perform the adjustment in another node such as the `imu_filter_madwick` from the `imu_tools` package.